mamemo/Voting-Prediction/README.md

 >To generate the Assistance Percentage to Regular Education for Their Age, the 5-17 years range is taken as the 15-19 years range, and the 18-24 years range as the 20-24 years range, because of lack of data accuracy between the age ranges for the samples, and the age ranges from the Assistance Percentage to Regular Education Information used.
 >
 >It is only considered the possibility of a person being outside of the work force because of being retired if their age exceeds 60 years, that due to the Costa Rican legislation in the matter.

+## Unit Testing

+For this project we created unit testing for every function that were created by us and some functions that involves frameworks.
+We emphasize on Decision Tree and K-Nearest Neighbors models, because that ones were implemented from scratch.
+All the test can be located at [test_models.py](../master/test_models.py) were every test is documented with an objective, parameters, requirements and desired outputs.